ykvit/flow-ai/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.
+See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details.

 ## 📄 License